paulohenriquevn/aws-solutions-architect/README.md

 ---

 ### Questão 154

-**Texto original:**
-A company needs to save the results from a medical trial to an Amazon S3 repository.
-The repository must allow a few scientists to add new files and must restrict all other users to read-only access.
-No users can have the ability to modify or delete any files in the repository.
-The company must keep every file in the repository for a minimum of 1 year after its creation date.
-Which solution will meet these requirements?

-**Tradução:**
 Uma empresa precisa salvar os resultados de um teste médico em um repositório Amazon S3.
 O repositório deve permitir que alguns cientistas adicionem novos arquivos e restringir todos os outros usuários ao acesso somente leitura.
 Nenhum usuário deve ter a capacidade de modificar ou excluir arquivos no repositório.
 A empresa deve manter cada arquivo no repositório por pelo menos 1 ano após sua criação.
 Qual solução atenderá a esses requisitos?